-The "Mad Money" host explains why the market seems to be turning around.
+The “Mad Money” host explains why he recommends taking profits on the tech stock now.

 Discussing whether you should get out of your stock positions, with Craig Hodges, Co-Portfolio Manager, The Hodges Fund & Hodges Small Cap Fund, and Peter Tuz, Chase Investment Counsel.

 If the capital gains tax rate goes up on the other side of the “fiscal cliff” that will hit in January, Jim Cramer thinks it might make sense to just take profits in AAPL now.

 Some investors are worried President Obama's win could mean a massive increase in the dividend tax, with Richard Ross, Auerbach Grayson and Erin Gibbs, S&P Capital IQ.

 Will President Obama's re-election impact your portfolio?
 David Kelly, JP Morgan Funds, and Vadim Zlotnikov, AllianceBernstein, weigh in with some market forecasts.

 Bill Gross, Co-CIO, Founder & Managing Director of PIMCO, explains why higher tax rates could boost municipal bond prices.

 On "Squawk Box," Pimco's Bill Gross says investors should be looking at their high-yielding dividend stocks because President Obama's re-election makes it more likely there will be a tax increase on investment income.

 CNBC's Eamon Javers is watching the balance of power in Congress; and Mad Money host Jim Cramer offers investment strategies based on tonight's winning candidate.